A split image comparing a physical paper check with a digital eCheck on a computer screen

 Privacy and Control

 Checks on paper can give your employees more privacy over their payment method.
 Some employees might not feel comfortable sharing their banking information with you.
-Checks allow them to keep this information private, thus allowing them to have full control over who sees their banking information.
+Checks allow them to keep this information private, thereby giving them full control over who sees their banking information.

 Saving Money